Artinis-Medical-Systems-B-V/snirf_data_example/README.md

 ### Aim

 The aim of this MATLAB live script is
-1. to demonstrate the access, exploration and usage of.snirf files (https://github.com/fNIRS/snirf) in Homer3 (https://github.com/BUNPC/Homer3) [2], a MATLAB application for fNIRS data processing and visualization and
+1. to demonstrate the access, exploration and usage of.snirf files (https://github.com/fNIRS/snirf) in Homer3 (https://github.com/BUNPC/Homer3) [2], a MATLAB application for fNIRS data processing and visualization, and
 2. to demonstrate how to apply a basic processing stream in Homer3 without using the Homer3 GUI.

 ### Learning outcome